Reviews, Best Prices, Comparisons, Expert Buying Guides

 1. Connectivity Issues

-• Check Router and Modem: Ensure that the router and modem are functioning correctly and that there are no outages from the internet service provider.
+Check Router and Modem: Confirm that your router and modem are operating correctly and there is no downtime from your internet service provider.

-• Restart Wi-Fi Adapter: Disable and re-enable the Wi-Fi adapter through the device manager to reset the connection.
+Restart Wi-Fi Adapter: Use the device manager to turn the Wi-Fi adapter off and on again which will reset the connection.

-• Forget and Reconnect to Network: Forget the current Wi-Fi network and reconnect, entering the password again if necessary.
+Forget and Reconnect to Network: Make the current Wi-Fi network forget and reconnect, typing in the password again if needed.

 2. Slow Internet Speed

-• Check Network Band: Ensure the laptop is connected to the 5 GHz band for faster speeds and reduced interference.
+Check Network Band: The laptop should be connected to the 5 GHz band for faster speeds and less interference.

-• Close Background Applications: Close any unnecessary applications that might be consuming bandwidth.
+Close Background Applications: Shut down any other applications which might be using up bandwidth unintentionally.

-• Move Closer to Router: Reduce the distance between the laptop and the router to improve signal strength.
+Move Closer to Router: Improving signal strength by shortening the distance between the laptop and the router.

-• Update Firmware: Ensure that the router’s firmware is up to date.
+Update Firmware: Make certain that your router’s firmware is current.

 3. Driver Conflicts